osvobo/iCAT/README.md

 <br><div style="page-break-before: always;">

 iCAT has so far been successfully mounted and used with several upright microscopes.
 The current imaging chamber design is optimized for upright systems and is compatible with a 0.8 mm inner diameter / 1.2 mm outer diameter FEP tube.
 To accommodate this configuration, the microscope's focus travel range must be at least 12 mm to reach the sample, and the objective working distance should exceed approximately 0.6 mm (half the FEP tube's outer diameter). <br>
-To use a thicker FEP tube, the imaging chamber must be modified by enlarging the FEP hole in the [Fusion360 design file](support/3D/iCAT_v2%20v91.f3d).
+To use the FEP tube with a larger inner diameter, the imaging chamber must be modified by enlarging the FEP hole in the [Fusion360 design file](support/3D/iCAT_v2%20v91.f3d).
 This modification can be performed by the user or requested by submitting a new [issue](https://github.com/osvobo/iCAT/issues/new) on the GitHub repository.
 <br><br>
 **ZEISS Axio Examiner:**<br>
 <span><img src="support/media/iCAT-23.jpg" width="600"></span>